krypto5863/COM3D2.ShaderServant/README.md

 # ShaderServant
 A lightweight, high performance alternative to NPRShader.
 This point is to provide a simple and non-intrusive external shader loader while also supporting the old NPR standard.
+To clarify, this means NPR materials work **perfectly fine without any edits**.

 Standard support for MeidoPhotoStudio and COMSh.

-# Usage
+# Installation
 1. Throw the folders within the packaged archive into your root game folder. <sub>Psst! this is the same folder where COM3D2.exe can be found!</sub>
 2. From [COM3D2.Serialization](https://github.com/luvoid/CM3D2.Serialization) grab and place the .dll from the releases into Bepinex/Plugins
 3. Go.